Nazar1997/Sparse_vector/README.md

 For example on this real [data](http://dbarchive.biosciencedbc.jp/kyushu-u/hg19/assembled/Pol.Prs.50.AllAg.AllCell.bed) compression exceeded 1.4 * 10^4.

-This format make available to use much more bioinformatics data.
+This format makes available to use much more bioinformatics data.

 ## Authors